Kate joins forces with Roger Federer for charity tennis event

 The collaboration between the Laver Cup, which was co-founded by Federer, and the two charities was Kate’s idea, Kensington Palace said.

-The Laver Cup will also host a day of tennis in East London, attended by Kate and Federer, for children supported by Action for Children and young people from the local area who are part of the LTA Serves programme.
+The Laver Cup will also host a day of tennis in east London, attended by Kate and Federer, for children aged eight to 15 drawn from those supported by Action for Children and youngsters from the local area who are part of the LTA Serves programme.

 Kate, who is a passionate tennis fan, is patron of the All England Lawn Tennis and Croquet Club (AELTC), the organisation which stages Wimbledon.

-Federer is her son George’s favourite player, and the 20-times grand slam champion has given coaching tips to the prince in the past, playing him after meeting the royal youngster at the home of Kate’s parents in Bucklebury, Berkshire in 2019.
+Federer is Prince George’s favourite player, and the 20-times grand slam champion has given coaching tips to the prince in the past, playing him after meeting the royal youngster at the home of Kate’s parents in Bucklebury, Berkshire, in 2019.

 The Swiss player revealed George had a “good technique”.

-Federer and his wife Mirka were also guests at the wedding of the duchess’s sister Pippa in 2017.
+Federer – a longtime friend of the Middleton family – and his wife Mirka were also guests at the wedding of the duchess’s sister Pippa in 2017.

 Kate presented Federer with his runners-up plate after his 2019 Wimbledon men’s final defeat by Novak Djokovic.